List of contestants from the UK national selection for the Eurovision Song Contest: Eurovision: Your Decision (2008)

-Voting: LoveShy, Rob McVeigh and Andy Abraham were eliminated by judges John Barrowman & Carrie Grant.
+Voting: LoveShy, Rob McVeigh and Andy Abraham were eliminated by judges John Barrowman and Carrie Grant.
 Andy Abraham was then 'saved' by Terry Wogan and reinstated.
 Viewers voted by phone for their favourite of the four remaining songs.
 Following an initial round of voting, the top two songs were performed again and voted on a second time.
 No details of the scores were given.